lVoidi/Recursive-Bomberman/README.md

 The goal of this project is to create a simple bomberman game, but with a twist.
 The real challenge with this game comes with the fact that you **cant use object-oriented programming** or pygame (i mean, you can use pygame only for the music).
 And, as the title says, it needs to be exclusively recursive.
 That means that iteration is forbidden.
+Also, object-oriented programming is also forbidden for this game.
 This is a project for CE1101, Computer Engineering, Costa Rica Institute of Technology.
 Further information (in spanish) in ***documentacion.pdf***

 ## Installation